Galadri

 Vehicle Groups

 Vehicle groups let users organize vehicles into named collections (e.g., "Fleet A", "Family cars").
-Groups are managed through the manage-data tool in chat or through the Vehicle Groups REST endpoints.
+Groups are managed by agents in chat or through the Vehicle Groups REST endpoints.

 FieldTypeDescription